-The SAS[®] system can communicate with Java[TM] applets across the Internet (or within an intranet) in a number of ways.
-An applet can:

-- Emulate an HTML form and connect to a SAS program via a CGI script. - Use the Java Database Connectivity (JDBC[TM]) API to connect to a SAS/SHARENET[®] server. - Use the JConnect[TM] facilities of SAS/IntrNet[®] software to start a remote SAS session and run and retrieve results and data from SAS procedures. - Open sockets to SAS programs using the SAS System's socket file access method.
+The SAS[®] system can communicate with Java[TM] applets across the internet (or within an intranet) in a number of ways.
+An applet can emulate an HTML form and connect to a SAS program via a CGI script.
+An applet can use the Java Database Connectivity (JDBC[TM]) API to connect to a SAS/SHARENET[®] server.
+Applets can also open sockets to SAS programs using the SAS System's socket file access method.
 This paper explores the strengths and limitations of these methods and shows their use in IPPBR's "Statistics Kansas" WWW pages.